M. M. Sundresh: RBI case

-Justice M M Sundresh and Justice R Hemalatha, of the Madras High Court issued a notice to the Reserve Bank of India (RBI). asking it to respond to a Public Interest Litigation (PIL) filed with the Court challenging.
+Justice Sundresh and Justice R Hemalatha, of the Madras High Court issued a notice to the Reserve Bank of India (RBI). asking it to respond to a Public Interest Litigation (PIL) filed with the Court challenging.
 The Non-Performing Assets (NPA) norms set by the banking regulator was challenged by the Petitioner. in that Public Interest Litigation Petition, the Bench had ordered the RBI to file the Reply.

 In this case a direction was sought for from the Court to direct RBI to form a committee consisting of experts, stake-holders, bankers, economists and chartered accountants to re-look at the income-recognition and asset-classification norms currently in force and recommend a new set of norms.

 Private complaint acquittal case

 The full bench of Justices Sundresh, Bharathidasan, and Venkatesh have ruled that a challenge to an acquittal order passed by a Magistrate Court in private complaint should be filed before the High court and not before the Sessions Court.
 It also observed that a private complainant (such as a complainant in a cheque bouncing case) is different from that of a victim in a police report.

 Justice P. N. Prakash of the Madras High Court was hearing this case earlier.
-But later, he had referred the case to the Larger Bench to decide whether the Judgement in Ganapathy Case relying on Satya Pal Singh V. State of Madhya Pradesh and others (2015) was correct or not?
+But later, he had referred the case to the larger bench to decide whether the Judgement in Ganapathy Case relying on Satya Pal Singh V. State of Madhya Pradesh and others (2015) was correct or not?
 In the Satya Pal case, the Supreme Court had found that the term 'victim' also includes 'a complainant'.
 Therefore, it was held that a complainant can also invoke the proviso to Section 372 of CrPC and file an appeal against an order of acquittal.

-When answering the question, the Larger Bench ruled that the S Ganapathy judgment had been passed without considering an earlier three-Judge Bench ruling of the Supreme Court in Damodar S. Prabhu v.
+When answering the question, the larger bench ruled that the S Ganapathy judgment had been passed without considering an earlier three-Judge Bench ruling of the Supreme Court in Damodar S. Prabhu v.
 Sayed Babalal H (2010).
 In the Damodar case it was held by the Supreme Court that in the case of acquittal by the judicial magistrate first class, the complainant could appeal to the High Court under Section 378(4) of the CrPC, and thereafter for special leave to appeal to the Supreme Court under Article 136.

 The judgment was delivered by Justice Sundresh on behalf of Justice Bharathidasan.
 Justice Venkatesh pronounced a judgement concurring with the main judgment by stating that a victim in a case rooted in a police report and a complainant in a case arising out of a private complaint have been given a separate path to work out their right of appeal and one cannot cross over into the path of the other.

 Almost all the High courts have held that a complainant can file an Appeal against acquittal only before the High Court under Section 378 (4) of Cr.PC.